-Prior to the adoption of IFRS 15, some revenues were reported net of commission costs, but are now reported gross, with the corresponding commission costs reported under Selling and distribution costs.
+Prior to the adoption of IFRS 15, some revenues were reported net of commission costs.
+These revenues are now reported on a gross basis, with the corresponding commission costs reported under Selling and distribution costs.
 The impact on the consolidated statement of loss for the period ended January 31, 2018 consisted of a \$2,900 increase in revenues and related costs.
 For the year ended October 31, 2018, the impact on the consolidated statement of income consisted of a \$12,955 increase in revenue and the corresponding costs.
 This reclassification had no impact on operating results.